SAP/odata-vocabularies/vocabularies/Hierarchy.md

 The nullable property paths in this complex type refer to properties of an entity type that contain information about a node in a recursive hierarchy.
-When a resource of the annotated entity type is requested and hierarchy-related transformations (`ancestors`, `descendants`, `traverse`) are applied to it with the resource as first parameter and the annotation qualifier as second parameter, these properties are derived for each node, that is, for each instance in the resulting collection.
+When a resource of the annotated entity type is requested and hierarchy-related transformations (`ancestors`, `descendants`, `traverse`) are applied to it whose first parameter is of that entity type and whose second parameter is the annotation qualifier, then these properties are derived for each node, that is, for each instance in the resulting collection.
 They are not affected by subsequent transformations or query options (like `$filter` or `$top`).

-If the first parameter (`SalesOrganizations`) of `ancestors`, `descendants` or `traverse` differs from the requested resource (`Sales`), as in
+If the first parameter (`SalesOrganizations`) of `ancestors`, `descendants` or `traverse` has a different type than the requested resource (`Sales`), as in
 ```
 Sales?$apply=ancestors(